valueflows/valueflows/docs/introduction/transfers.md

 The above defined roles are used for both denoting what is transferred and what is in relevant inventory.

-To denote a transfer, the above roles are defined in any relevant flow.
-For example:
+To denote a transfer, the above roles are defined in any relevant flow, including but not limited to "transfer" events.
+For example, in some cases, a load or unload event on a shipping process could also include a transfer of rights.
-* Flows with actions "give" and "receive" often define a transfer, although not always.
-But they can be used whenever there is not a physically defined flow that also defines a transfer.
-* Transportation related flows like "load" and "unload" can often have transfer roles defined for them, since transportation often accompanies transfers of rights.

 Some flows do not need to explicitly define a transfer, in cases where a transfer is implicit to the flow based on the provider and receiver agents.
-For example:
-* A "service" output flow almost always defines a transfer of all rights and possession.
+For example, a "service" output flow almost always defines a transfer of all rights and possession.

 In terms of inventory, we have defined the following properties for inventoried economic resources:
-* currentAccountingQuantity (for resources where the agent has *stewardship* rights and responsibilities; does not imply possession or availability; would correspond to owned resources that would show up on standard accounting reports)
+* currentOwnedQuantity (for resources where the agent has *ownership* rights and responsibilities; does not imply possession or availability; would correspond to owned resources that would show up on standard accounting reports)
+* currentStewardedQuantity (for resources where the agent has *stewardship* rights and responsibilities; does not imply possession or availability)
 * currentAvailableQuantity (the agent has rights of *stewardship* or *right-to-use*, and also *possession*)
 * currentPossessedQuantity (the agent has possession, nothing else is implied)